The Ultimate Maui Travel Guide, Updated 2022

 Resort Areas in South Maui

-A bit further south along the Leeward coast the average price gets even more expensive.
+A bit further south along the leeward coast of Maui, you'll find Wailea and Maalaea Bay.
+These areas are known for their beautiful beaches and luxury resorts.
+As you travel along the southern coast of the leeward side of the island, the average room price gets even more expensive.
 Wailea is a beautiful resort town with plenty of lovely beachfront.
 Mākena State Park is barely a mile out of town.

 Makena Beach; Hawaii Tourism Authority (HTA) / Tor Johnson